IMF says ECB could play bigger role in taming sovereign debt crisis

 Another way to ease market tensions was to launch another Long-Term Refinancing Operation (LTRO) -- cheap, long-term lending by the ECB to banks that ensures they remain liquid despite the frozen interbank lending market.

-“This could encompass additional multi-year LTRO facilities, coupled with adjusted collateral requirements, if needed --including a broadened collateral base and/or a lowering of haircuts -- to address localised shortages,” the report said.
+“This could encompass additional multi-year LTRO facilities, coupled with adjusted collateral requirements, if needed --including a broadened collateral base and/or a lowering of haircuts -- to address localized shortages,” the report said.

 “The associated credit risk to the ECB would be manageable in view of its strong balance sheet and high levels of capital provisioning.
 Nevertheless, one of the disadvantages of the LTRO facility is that it tends to strengthen sovereign-bank links.”